lohi0399/SpikeFI/README.md

 ## License & Copyright

+Theofilos Spyrou is the Author of the Software <br>
-Copyright 2024 Theofilos Spyrou, Sorbonne Université, CNRS, LIP6
+Copyright 2024 Sorbonne Université, Centre Nationale de la Recherche Scientifique

-*SpikeFI* is free software: you can redistribute it and/or modify it under the terms of GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+*SpikeFI* is free software: you can redistribute it and/or modify it under the terms of GNU General Public License version 3 as published by the Free Software Foundation.

 *SpikeFI* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/.
+You will found in the LICENSE file a copy of the GNU General Public License version 3.